Ultra-short period planet

 almost always have longer-period planetary companions.
 The period ratio between adjacent planets tends to be larger if one of them is a USP planet suggesting the USP planet has undergone tidal orbital decay which may still be ongoing.
 USP planets also tend to have higher mutual inclinations with adjacent planets than for pairs of planets in wider orbits, suggesting that USP planets have experienced inclination excitation in addition to orbital decay.

 There are several known giant planets with a period shorter than one day.
 Their occurrence must be lower by at least an order of magnitude than that of terrestrial USP planets.

 It had been proposed that USP planets were the rocky cores of evaporated hot Jupiters, however the metallicity of the host stars of USP planets is lower than that of hot Jupiters' stars so it seems more likely that USP planets are the cores of evaporated gas dwarfs.

+A study by the TESS-Keck Survey using 17 USP planets found that USP planets predominantly have an Earth-like compositions with iron core mass of about 32% and have masses below runaway accretion.
+USP are also almost always found in multiple-planet systems around stars with solar metallicity.
+12 known Jovian USP planets are found.